plyoung/VertexPaintLayers/README.md

 # VertexPaintLayers

-This Blender add-on creates a new panel in the side bar (n-panels?) where you can manage Colour Attributes as if they were layered.
+This Blender add-on creates a new panel in the side bar (n-panels?) where you can manage colour attributes as if they were layered.

 ### Installation